Franpos Review (Formerly iConnect POS)

 - Gift Cards: Integrate with either Valutec, Synergy Loyalty Solution, or Givex to sell and redeem gift cards.

-In addition to these integrations, there are also a couple of add-ons within the system that you can utilize for an extra monthly charge:
+In addition to these integrations and add-ons, there are also various extras within the system that you can utilize for an extra monthly charge:

-- Walk-In, $25/Month: This is a customer-facing feature that allows customers to check themselves in for appointments.
+- Walk-In, $25/Month: This customer-facing feature allows customers to check themselves in for appointments.

 - Kiosk, $25/Month: Another customer-facing feature that allows them to scan items and browse a product catalog unattended.